safisher/ngs/README.md

 		PIPELINE: run full pipeline
 		VERSION: print version information

 Modules are designed to be run independently although many modules depend on the output from other modules.
-For example the TRIM module uses the read files from the 'raw' subdirectory (created by the INIT module) to create the trimmed reads files that it places in the 'trimAT' subdirectory.
+For example the TRIM module uses the read files from the 'orig' subdirectory (created by the INIT module) to create the trimmed reads files that it places in the 'trimAT' subdirectory.
 The RUMALIGN module expects to find reads in the 'trimAT' directory and hence is expected to run after TRIM.

 The PIPELINE module is effectively a meta-module and includes the following modules: init, fastqc, blast, trim, rumalign, post, blastdb, htseq, rsync

 The expanded help for each module documents the input files, output files, and required programs needed for that module to function.
+To view the expanded help for a module use the HELP command.
+For example to get help on the RUMALIGN module: ngs.sh help rumalign

 Notes
 =================

-* Only tested on Linux OS.
+  - Only tested on Linux OS.
 Will likely work on a Mac.
 Will probably not work on Windows.

 To Do